Dangerous Links: Why & How Google Wants to Abolish Hypertext

 In the print era most people would start at the beginning and finish reading at the end.

 Newspaper readers would read just the few articles they liked, skip the ads and look up the weather report right away.
 Some people would even read more than one newspaper or book at a time, read this one a bit and then the other one.

-When hypertext arrived, that is text containing links to other texts linear reading became a thing of the past.
+When hypertext arrived, that is text containing links to other texts, linear reading became a thing of the past.

 The really revolutionary thing about the Internet is not the “series of tubes” it consists of according to a popular anecdote.
 It’s not that you can view cute cat images or receive tons of spam in your inbox.

 The most important aspect of the Web is the hyperlink.

-In reality the Web is just part of the Internet, I use the phrases interchangeably here for the sake of simplification.
+In reality the Web is just part of the Internet, I use the phrases interchangeably here for the sake of simplicity.
 For example email is not part of the Web, it uses the Internet though.

 A few years later Google appeared and decided that equality is inherently a bad thing for their business model.